EhowC/project-igdb/README.md

 3. A process is written in Lambda using Python code to call the API and point the data to the firehose.
 The Python code used to call the API can be found [here](lambda/get_igdb_data_lambda.py).
 4. Athena is used to verify the data within the S3 bucket.
 (A database and an S3 bucket need to be created to query.)

+Because the IGDB API limits 500 results per query, the process above was run twice with different query parameters to gather about 1,000 data entries.
 Once the extracted data is verified to be as expected, we can move onto...

 ## Transformation